Last Updated on November 27, 2023 by Louisa

 And that’s just the beauty of it.
-Whether it’s a friends to lovers or enemies to lovers story, you’ll find your faith in love renewed.
+Whether it’s a friends to lovers, an office romance, a rivalry between old school friends, or even a deeper enemies-to-lovers story – a fake dating romance story will find your faith in love renewed.

-These fake relationship romance books are packed with tension, evolving feelings and a need to see the relationship through to the end.
+If you’re new to the genre, or you’re just looking for more inspiration for something to read next, these fake relationship romance books are packed with tension, evolving feelings, and a need to see the relationship through to the end.

 We begin our list with the best fake marriage romance books, where the promise of an engagement or complete marriage is the overall theme.